 Laborers uncovered a skull as they dug down a sand bank in the town of Fall River.
 They dug further and found a body in a sitting posture, enveloped in a covering of coarse dark bark.
 Copper bangles, brass arrowheads and triangular copper armor surrounded the Fall River skeleton.
 It had a belt made up of 41 small brass tubes.

 Most people at the time thought the skeleton belonged to a Native American chief.
-Given Fall River’s location, he could have belonged to the Narragansett or Wampanoag tribe.
+Given Fall River’s location, he could have belonged to the Narragansett or Wampanoag people.

 Some thought the Fall River skeleton belonged to a Phoenician, Carthaginian or Egyptian mariner who discovered North America.